searchisko/elasticsearch-river-jira/README.md

 * `index/field_river_name`, `index/field_project_key`, `index/field_issue_key`, `index/field_jira_url` `index/fields`, `index/value_filters`, `index/jira_field_issue_document_id` can be used to change structure of indexed issue document.
 See 'JIRA issue index document structure' chapter.
 * `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in issue document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - comment indexed as separate document.
 Setting is optional, `embedded` value is default if not provided.
 * `index/comment_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue comment is stored into search index in `child` or `standalone` mode.
 Parameter is optional, `jira_issue_comment` is used if omitted.
 See related notes later!
-* `index/field_comments`, `index/comment_fields` can be used to change structure comment information in indexed documents.
+* `index/field_comments`, `index/comment_fields` can be used to change structure of comment information in indexed documents.
+See 'JIRA issue index document structure' chapter.
+* `index/changelog_mode` defines mode of issue changelog indexing: `none` - no changelog indexed, `embedded` - changelog indexed as array in issue document, `child` - changelog indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - changelog indexed as separate document.
+Setting is optional, `none` value is default if not provided.
+* `index/changelog_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue changelog is stored into search index in `child` or `standalone` mode.
+Parameter is optional, `jira_issue_change` is used if omitted.
+See related notes later!
+* `index/field_changelogs`, `index/changelog_fields` can be used to change structure of changelog information in indexed documents.
 See 'JIRA issue index document structure' chapter.
 * `index/preprocessors` optional parameter.
 Defines chain of preprocessors applied to issue data read from JIRA before stored into index.
 See related notes later!
 * `activity_log` part defines where information about jira river index update activity are stored.
 If omitted then no activity information are stored.
 * `activity_log/index` defines name of index where information about jira river activity are stored.